4 Steps For Visiting An Air Force Recruiter Near You

 For starters, you need to complete the Armed Forces Vocational Aptitude Battery (ASVAB).

-The ASVAB determines your strength and weaknesses.
+The other ASVAB subtests determine your strength and weaknesses.

 Secondly, new Air Force recruits must meet physical fitness standards.